DaneVinson/scarredworld/pages/commerce-guild.md

-# Commerce Guild
+# Commerce Guild [LN]
 [Scarred World](./scarred-world.md) > [City of Coins](./city-of-coins.md) > Commerce Guild

-Lawful Neutral

-The *Commerce Guild* are the bankers.
+The Commerce Guild, commonly called the *Bankers*, control the financial activities for the [City of Coins](./city-of-coins/ms).
+The Guild controls immense resources and it rigidly steers towards further accumulation.